Tashme Internment Camp

-The Tashme Incarceration Camp (/ˈtæʒmɪ/ [Anglicized pronunciation] or /ˈtɑːʃɪmɪ/ [Japanese pronunciation]) was a purpose-built incarceration camp constructed to forcibly detain people of Japanese ancestry living on the West Coast of Canada during World War II after the attack on Pearl Harbor.
+The Tashme Internment Camp (/ˈtæʒmɪ/ [Anglicized pronunciation] or /ˈtɑːʃɪmɪ/ [Japanese pronunciation]) was a purpose-built internment camp constructed to forcibly detain people of Japanese ancestry living on the west coast of Canada during World War II after the attack on Pearl Harbor.

 Located at the current unincorporated community of Sunshine Valley, east of Hope in British Columbia, Canada, Tashme was operational between 1942 and 1946 and had a peak population of 2,624 people to 2,636 people.
 Tashme was constructed on 600 acres of leased land for $500/year on the A.B.
 Trites Farm.

-Name
+Etymology

-Tashme was previously called Fourteen Mile Ranch, a dairy and livestock farm of Amos B.Trites.
-From there, the name was changed by the BCSC so that it could be recognized as a mailing address.
-The name Tashme was created by combining the first two letters of the last names of three men who worked for the BC Securities Commission, a now-obsolete branch of the Provincial Government.
-Taylor Shirras and Mead, after Austin Taylor, John Shirras and Frederick Mead.
-Although it sounds like it could be a Japanese word, the name proved difficult to pronounce for Japanese-speaking inhabitants as the short sh sound without the vowel i following it is not seen in the Japanese Language.
+Tashme was previously called Fourteen Mile Ranch, a dairy and livestock farm of Amos B. Trites.
+From there, the name was changed by the British Columbia Securities Commission (BCSC) so that it could be recognized as a mailing address.
+The name Tashme was created by combining the first two letters of the last names of three men who worked for the BCSC, a now-obsolete branch of the provincial government.
+Taylor Shirras and Mead, after Austin Taylor, John Shirras, and Frederick Mead.

+Although it "sounds like it could be a Japanese word", the name proved difficult to pronounce for Japanese-speaking inhabitants as the short /sh/ sound without the vowel /i/ following it is not seen in the Japanese language.
 In English the name is commonly pronounced tahj-mi, versus the Japanese pronunciation of ta-shi-mi.